Venafi/VenafiPS/docs/functions/Invoke-VcCertificateAction.md

 ### -Renew
 Requests immediate renewal for an existing certificate.
 If more than 1 application is associated with the certificate, provide -AdditionalParameters @{'Application'='application id'} to specify the id.
+Use -AdditionalParameters to provide additional parameters to the renewal request, see https://developer.venafi.com/tlsprotectcloud/reference/certificaterequests_create.

 ```yaml
 Type: SwitchParameter